mainkoon81/Study-02-AB-Testing/README.md

 ### B. one sample Non-Parametric: `Sign-test`
 It is also called the **`Binominal Sign-test`** with `p=0.5`.
- - to test whether or not two groups are equally sized.
-It is based on the direction of the plus and minus sign of the observation, but not on their numerical magnitude.
+ - This Non-parametric tests is based on ranks of the data samples, and test hypotheses relating to quantiles of the probability distribution representing the population from which the data are drawn.
+Specifically, tests concern the population median`η` where `P(obv <= η) = 0.5`
- - It is used when dependent samples are ordered in pairs, where the bivariate random variables are mutually independent. ??
+ - Since the test statistic is expected to follow a binomial distribution, the standard binomial test is used to calculate significance.
+The normal approximation to the binomial distribution can be used for large sample sizes: > 25.
  - The sign test is considered a weaker test, because it tests the pair value below or above the **median** and **it does not measure the pair difference**.
  - For example, suppose we want to test if the haemoglobin level of vegans is likely to be less than 13g/dL.
 From 10 subjects, count **how many above(+) 13**, and **how many below(-) 13**.
 <img src="https://user-images.githubusercontent.com/31917400/50422929-1d5f5d00-0847-11e9-8b46-a4a9b295b812.jpg" />